 Of COURSE Jesus healed on the Sabbath!
 The Sabbath is the sphere of heaven hovering, resting over earth, merging with earth, tantalizing us with the hope of completion and healing, justice and mercy and beauty and rest.
 Jesus, the Word made flesh, joined heaven to earth and earth to heaven, as we say in the Christmas blessing.
 And heaven, of course, not as a place in the sky (do I even have to say this?) but a quality, an influence, a consciousness, a beauty at the heart of the unfolding universe and in the dark unknown of the soul.

 But then I got thinking.
 What makes human beings even conceive of the possibility of a heaven, Nirvana, Valhalla, Elysium, Paradise, or that vague euphemism whispered in funeral parlors, “a better place” ?
 Why is the the human imagination predisposed to the idea of any sort of life after death?
 Maybe we sense eternal consciousness passing through us within time.
 So our ideas of an afterlife come from an intuition of that part of us that, for lack of a better word, borrows us for self-revelation.
 When we “bliss out” we “lose ourselves” to eternity, although we may “return” in a flash.
 These are words we use to describe the indescribable.
 People who have mystical experience confess that the Reality of connecting nothingness or everythingness makes ordinary life seem “fake”.
-Similarly, I've interviewed plenty of people who experienced clinical death who fear death no more.
+Similarly, I've interviewed plenty of people who revived after experiencing "clinical death" who fear death no more.
 (They would pass on the pain part, but death itself is anything but fearful.)

 Here's a thought experiment: imagine that sentient beings participate in co-creating heaven through our evolving consciousness.
-Heaven unfolds and evolves as we do - with battles between good and evil takes place on the heavenly planes (as in the vision of John the Divine) as well as on earth.
+Heaven unfolds and evolves as we do - with battles between good and evil taking place on the heavenly planes (as in the vision of John the Divine) as well as on earth.
 Heaven is what our evolving consciousness will make it - characterized by universal compassion or strident exclusivity.
 We influence the sphere of becoming.